NOAA issues El Niño watch: Here’s where and when we will feel the impact

 An El Niño fall and winter would be the inverse of what we’ve seen the last three years.
 It would likely mean a cold, wet winter for the Southern U.S. A strong El Niño in particular is associated with lots of rain for the Southwest and California – though California already saw a cold, wet winter this year even without El Niño in control.

-El Niño usually means a warm, dry winter for the Pacific Northwest, Ohio Valley, northern Rockies and parts of the Midwest.
-Hawaii also often sees below-average rain during an El Niño fall, winter and spring season.
+El Niño usually means a warm, dry winter for the Pacific Northwest, Ohio Valley, northern Rockies, and parts of the Midwest.
+Hawaii also often sees below-average rain during El Niño fall, winter, and spring seasons.

 While El Niño can strengthen hurricane season in the central and eastern Pacific, it tends to contribute to weaker hurricanes forming in the Atlantic basin.